Do You Need Milk For Strong Bones? Marketing Says Yes But Science Says No.

 Milk & Calcium- Understanding The Science

-The Rate Of Osteoporosis & Hip Fracture Is Lower In Populations Who Do Not Consume Milk & Dairy Products.
+Rates Of Osteoporosis Are Lower In Populations Who Do Not Consume Milk & Dairy Products

 Debunking The Need for Milk- It’s The Calcium Lost Not Calcium Consumed That Causes Osteoporosis